nayrxoc/apatite-OLD/README.md

   ```

-## Deck
+## Bazzite
-Apatite is built from [ublue-os/bazzite](https://github.com/ublue-os/bazzite/) for its deck build, using the same [Fedora](https://fedoraproject.org/) technology.
+Apatite is built from [ublue-os/bazzite](https://github.com/ublue-os/bazzite/) for its bazzite build, using the same [Fedora](https://fedoraproject.org/) technology.
 This image provides a tailored experience made to closely resemble the [Steam Deck's](https://www.steamdeck.com) Game Mode feature alongside Phosh.
 ### Installation

 To rebase an existing Silverblue/Kinoite installation to the latest build: